vrangesync/vrangesync_officialbox/README.md

 Vrangesync startup script(vr) with 'autoview log' feature
 =============================================
-official executable file is 'vrex' . vr is a wrapper for 'vrex' which include 'autoview log' which allow operator to review activity while vrangesync is running.
+Official executable file is 'vrex' . vr is a wrapper for 'vrex' which include 'autoview log' which allow operator to review activity while vrangesync is running.

 An example how to use Vrangesync startup script (vr)
 =============================================